splunk/public-o11y-docs/apm/apm-use-cases/troubleshoot-traces.rst

 1. Group traces by specific tags
 ==================================

-As most reports happened in the weeks following the release of the recommendation service, Alex opens Trace Analyzer and sets the time range to the last week for the recommendation service in production.
+As most reports happened in the weeks following the release of the recommendation service, Alex opens Trace Analyzer and sets the time range to the last hour for the recommendation service in production.
 Next, they use the :guilabel:`Grouped by` menu to select the ``device.type`` tag.
 To narrow down the search further, they switch :guilabel:`Errors only`.

 The search reduces the amount of traces to a few thousand from the millions available in Splunk APM.
 Alex notices that the tablet throws the most errors among the types of devices, so they decide to switch the grouping tag to ``tablet.brand``.
 Alex then selects the :guilabel:`Group Metrics` tab to dig into each value of the grouping tag.